Linux hardening guide: How does it work for Ubuntu, Debian, Fedora & Co.

 However, there are already good handouts to secure a Linux distribution.
 Here are some examples:

-Recommendations from organizations like DISA, CIS, BSI & Co. that we usually recommend for Windows system hardening can of course also be found on the net for a secure Linux.
+Recommendations from organizations like DISA, CIS, BSI & Co. that we usually recommend for Windows System Hardening can of course also be found on the net for a secure Linux.

 Linux hardening audit: How hardened is your Linux?

-If you want to subject Ubuntu, Debian or Fedora to system hardening, you first need to determine the status quo.
+If you want to subject Ubuntu, Debian or Fedora to System Hardening, you first need to determine the status quo.
 That is, how well have you hardened or securely configured your Linux so far?

 Since version 5.0, the free Audit Test Automation Package (AuditTAP for short) has offers a “Security Base Data” report for the most common Linux variants.
 And for individual distributions, for example for Ubuntu and Debian, there are “real” hardening checks.